2017 Update: According to Govtrack.com, Aaron’s Law “was introduced on June 20, 2013, in a previous session of Congress, but was not enacted.”

 Apparently, Doyle thought Hoeper would be an unruly passenger, contacted Air Wisconsin, and identified Hoeper as a potential threat to the Transportation Security Administration.
 The airline rep described Hoeper as “a disgruntled employee” with potential “mental stability” issues.
 Doyle also revealed the “whereabouts of Hoeper’s firearm.”
 As a result, traffic controllers ordered the plane to return to the gate.

 (Hold up.
 Firearm, you ask!?
 As a federal flight deck officer, deputized by the Transportation Safety Administration while working for Air Wisconsin Airlines, William Hoeper carried a firearm.)

 After the scuttle, the TSA removed Mr. Hoeper from the plane, searched and questioned him, but never charged him.

 “You Call The TSA on Me, I File A Defamation Lawsuit Against You!”

-Unimpressed with the way the airline handled the situation, Hoeper filed a defamation lawsuit against the airline in his home state of Colorado.
+Unimpressed with the airline’s handling of the situation, Hoeper filed a defamation lawsuit.
 A jury sided with the pilot.
-They decided Mr. Doyle’s statements amounted to defamation because Doyle made statements to the TSA, “knowing that they were false, or so recklessly as to amount to a willful disregard for the truth.”
+They decided Mr. Doyle’s statements amounted to defamation because Doyle made statements, “knowing that they were false, or so recklessly as to amount to a willful disregard for the truth.”

 Air Wisconsin argued the merits of the case.
-The airline evoked provisions in the Aviation Transportation Security Act, which allow folks to report potential security threats without fear of retribution.
+The airline evoked provisions in the Aviation Transportation Security Act, which allows folks to report potential security threats without fear of retribution.